Public Archaeology Lab

 Preserving regional heritage

 The study of archaeology at New College falls within the broader discipline of anthropology.
 Students begin with work across the four major subfields of the discipline: cultural anthropology, archaeology, biological anthropology, and linguistics.
-New College Public Archaeology Lab serves to facilitate student learning in archaeological methods and techniques by providing workspace for student projects.
+New College Public Archaeology Lab serves to facilitate student learning in archaeological methods and techniques by providing workspace for student projects on regional heritage.
 NCPAL’s mission helps ground students’ understanding of the contemporary relevance and ethical practices of anthropology, and provides opportunities for them to engage in the process of public archaeology.